- Many people are spending the holidays alone and could use a meaningful gesture.

 - Never underestimate the power of a handwritten note.

 It’s always important to stay connected with clients, and typically, the holiday season provides another opportunity to really home in on that personal connection with customers.
-This year more than ever, those connections matter and have the power to bring joy and comfort.
+Those connections matter and have the power to bring joy and comfort.

 Making the effort doesn’t have to be extravagant to be meaningful.
 Something as simple as a quick message on social media can make the difference, according to CPA Practice Advisor.
 The site suggests personalizing the content put out on social media channels and newsletters by highlighting clients and agents with blurbs and photos.